 - (a) Exceptions to general inchoate liability.
-A person is not guilty of solicitation to commit an offense under RCC § 22E-302 or conspiracy to commit an offense under RCC § 22E-303 when: - (1) The person is a victim of the target offense; or - (2) The person's criminal objective is inevitably incident to commission of the target offense as defined by statute. - (b) Exceptions inapplicable where liability expressly provided by offense.
-The exceptions established in subsection (a) of this section do not limit the criminal liability expressly provided for specified by an individual offense.
+A person is not guilty of solicitation under RCC § 22E-302 or conspiracy under RCC § 22E-303 when: - (1) The person is a victim of the target offense; or - (2) The person's criminal objective is inevitably incident to commission of the target offense as defined by statute. - (b) Exceptions inapplicable where liability expressly provided by offense.

+The exceptions established in subsection (a) of this section do not limit the criminal liability expressly specified by an individual offense.